Ccantey/LCC-DistrictFinder-MapboxGL/README.md

 ## Minnesota Legislative Coordinating Commission
-### Legislative district mapping application User Interface
+### Legislative district mapping application User Interface (beta -> in-progress 3/24/2016)

-The **LCC Precinct Finder** application is a completely open-source full-stack, responsive (RWD) application, built with PostGIS, Leaflet.
+The **LCC Precinct Finder** application is an open-source, full-stack, responsive (RWD) application, built with PostGIS, and Mapbox GL.
 It extends the **LCC Who Represents Me?** page to include voter tabulation districts (voting precincts) and hopefully a little WebGL from Mapbox.

-See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/OpenLayers/precincts/)
+See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/iMaps/precincts/)

 ### What's included?
 - Code